creadicted/ngx-hlprs/packages/data-request-service/README.md

 ### What have I gained you might ask?

-I can use this in multiple libraries and on build time the service takes the correct backend api.
-Depending on the configuration
+I can use this in multiple libraries and do not need to inject the environment in the individual modules.
+On build time the service takes the correct backend api.
+Depending on the configuration.